openstack/openstack-ansible/doc/source/install-guide-revised-draft/overview-security.rst

    * MariaDB
    * RabbitMQ

-To manage instances, you are able to access certain public API endpoints, such as the Nova or Neutron API.
-Configure firewalls to limit network access to these services.
+Configure firewalls to limit network access to all services that users must access directly.

 Other services, such as MariaDB and RabbitMQ, must be segmented away from direct user access.
-You must configure a firewall to only allow connectivity to these services within the OpenStack environment itself.
+Configure a firewall to only allow connectivity to these services within the OpenStack environment itself.
 This reduces an attacker's ability to query or manipulate data in OpenStack's critical database and queuing services, especially if one of these services has a known vulnerability.